 What to do in a mental health crisis

-Call 111 and press option 2 for the First Response Service - a 24-hour service for people in a mental health crisis.
+Call 111 and select the mental health option for the First Response Service - a 24-hour service for people in a mental health crisis.
 This service is for anyone, of any age, who is registered with a GP in Cambridgeshire or Peterborough.
 Specially-trained mental health staff will speak to you and discuss with you your mental health care needs – instead of you having to go to accident and emergency departments of local acute hospitals.

 You might be in crisis if:

 - You are thinking of hurting yourself or suicide seems the only option

 - Someone you know has made threats to hurt you or someone else.

 - You are experiencing extreme distress that seems overwhelming.